Bosnia And Herzegovina flagPolitics & Government Guide · Bosnia And Herzegovina

-Bosnia and Herzegovina operates as a complex federal parliamentary republic under the Dayton Agreement, with a tripartite presidency and a Council of Ministers navigating ethnic divisions.
-The current government, formed in 2023, faces persistent challenges from entity-level disputes and EU integration hurdles.
-Political stability remains fragile amid decentralization and electoral reforms.
+Bosnia and Herzegovina operates as a complex parliamentary republic under the 1995 Dayton Constitution, featuring a tripartite presidency and power-sharing among Bosniak, Serb, and Croat communities.
+The current coalition government faces challenges from ethnic divisions and separatist rhetoric ahead of the 2026 general elections.
+Political stability remains fragile amid entity autonomy and international oversight.

 Government Type